 Persistent Absence, what is it?

-A pupil is a ‘Persistent Absentee’ if they miss 10% or more of all possible sessions regardless of whether the absence is authorised or unauthorised.
-Absence equals learning days lost with children playing catchup with work missed.
-Children that miss 10% or more of their education are less likely to fulfil their educational potential.
+A child is persistent absent if they miss 10% or more of all possible school sessions regardless of whether the absence is authorised or unauthorised.

 |100%||0 days missed|